openforis/sepal-doc/docs/source/cookbook/ccdc.rst

 Radar Data
 """"""""""

 In order to create a CCDC asset based on underlying radar time-series, you need to select the :guilabel:`RADAR` button.
-This will make use the Sentinel-1 C-Band SAR Image Collection in Google Earth Engine.
+This will make use the *Sentinel-1* C-Band SAR Image Collection in Google Earth Engine.
 To the best of our knowledge, no scientific studies have been done that investigate the ideal band selection for breakpoint detection.
-As a starting point we suggest to use the default option that includes the VV and the VH band.
+As a starting point we suggest to use the default option that includes the :code:`VV` and the :code:`VH` band.

 .. thumbnail:: ../_images/cookbook/ccdc_asset/sensor_selection_radar.png
     :title: Sensor Selection - Radar